Credit counseling

-Credit counseling (known in the United Kingdom as Debt counseling) is commonly a process that is used to help individual debtors with debt settlement through education, budgeting and the use of a variety of tools with the goal to reduce and ultimately eliminate debt.
-Credit counseling is most often done by Credit counseling agencies that are empowered by contract to act on behalf of the debtor to negotiate with creditors to resolve debt that is beyond a debtor's ability to pay.
-Some of the agencies are non-profits that charge at no or non-fee rates, while others can be for-profit and include high fees.
-Regulations on credit counseling and Credit counseling agencies varies by country and sometimes within regions of the countries themselves.
-In the United States, individuals filing Chapter 13 bankruptcy are required to receive counseling.
+Credit counseling (known in the United Kingdom as debt counseling) is a process used to help individual debtors overcome their debt through financial education, budgeting, debt management plans (DMPs) – known in the United Kingdom as the individual voluntary arrangement (IVA) – and a variety of other tools with the goal of reducing and ultimately eliminating debt.

+Credit counseling is often provided by credit counseling agencies (CCAs).
+These agencies work with consumers to help them understand their financial situations and explore the best ways to repay their debts.

+Regulations on credit counseling and credit counseling agencies vary by country and sometimes within regions of the countries themselves.
+In the United States, individuals filing bankruptcy are required to receive credit counseling.

 Overview

-In the United States, the National Foundation for Credit Counseling was established in 1951.
-The modern practice known as ‘‘credit counseling’’ was initiated by creditor banks and credit card companies during the mid-1960s to address the growing volume of personal bankruptcies.
+In the United States, the modern practice known as ‘‘credit counseling’’ was initiated by creditor banks and credit card companies during the mid-1960s to address the growing volume of consumer debt and personal bankruptcies.
+Although there is variation from country to country and even in regions within countries, consumer debt is primarily made up of home loans, credit card debt, student loans, medical debt and car loans.